wavefrontHQ/docs/pages/doc/wavefront_spring_boot_tutorial.md

 tags: [best practice]
 sidebar: doc_sidebar
 permalink: wavefront_springboot_tutorial.html
-summary: Try out this tutorial to configure the Wavefront Spring Boot Starter with a sample application.
+summary: Configure the Wavefront Spring Boot Starter with a sample application.
 ---

 In the tutorial, you use the Wavefront Spring Boot Starter with the Spring pet clinic sample application.
 Let's get started!

-## Steps in Detail
+## Video
 **{Add Video by Clement!}**

 ## Prerequisites